jeffdemeutter/TribeEngine/README.md

 ---

+### clone the repo
+if you clone the repo it should give errors, since no packages are installed yet through VCPKG.
+In the next paragraph I will explain how to install those packages.

+---

 ### Packages to install
 The Tribe (engine) uses multiple libraries/packages and we manage those packages with vcpkg.
 I provide a single command that installs all the packages.